mesos/mesos_exporter/README.md

 Usage of mesos-exporter:
   -addr string
-        Address to listen on (default ":9110") -exportedTaskLabels string
+        Address to listen on (default ":9110") -exportedSlaveAttributes string
+        Comma-separated list of slave attributes to include in the corresponding metric -exportedTaskLabels string
-        Comma-separated list of task labels to include in the task_labels metric -ignoreCompletedFrameworkTasks
+        Comma-separated list of task labels to include in the corresponding metric -ignoreCompletedFrameworkTasks
         Don't export task_state_time metric
   -master string